 Reception and Year 1 teachers work closely together on a structured induction programme to ensure a smooth transition between Foundation Stage and Key Stage 1.
 This will involve staff from Reception and Year 1 meeting and working with the children.

 Year 2 and Year 3 teachers work closely together on a structured induction programme to ensure a smooth transition between Key Stage 1 and Key Stage 2.
 This will involve staff from Year 2, 3 and 4 meeting and working with the children.

 Children transferring to and from other schools

 Parents moving into or out of the area should notify the Head Teacher as soon as possible so that arrangements can be made for the children to visit their new school and for transfer of books and records.

-Year 6 follow a structured transition programme which includes a visit from the head of Year 7 and a one day visit to their chosen comprehensive school.
+Year 6 follow a structured transition programme which includes a visit from the head of Year 7 and a one day/two day visit to their chosen comprehensive school.
 Each child takes a portfolio of their ‘best’ Year 6 work with them on their initial visit to their chosen comprehensive school.

 This is an Operation Encompass School- to find out more click here